RaVeR76/The-Kicks-Fix/bugs.md

 ### **Model Errors At First Attempt**

 * **Issue**
-Tried my first model & loads of errors appeared !
+Tried my first model and loads of errors appeared !
-I was going to split my apps into a Kicks app, an Accessories app & a Common app then link them all together.
+I was going to split my apps into a Kicks app, an Accessories app and a Common app then link them all together.

 ![My First Migration](https://github.com/RaVeR76/The-Kicks-Fix/raw/main/docs/screenshots/my-first-migration.png)